NativeScript/docs-v7/tutorial/ng-chapter-1.md

 JS: [object Object]
 ```

-Go ahead and replace your code’s `console.log` reference with `console.dump`.
+Go ahead and replace your code’s `console.log` reference with `console.dir`.
 After the NativeScript CLI refreshes your app you should see the full output of the object in your terminal or command prompt.

 ```
 JS: === dump(): dumping members ===